RodneyMcCoy/elliptical-pattern-identification/src/README.md

 - .idea
   - This is an ide specific folder for jetbrains.

-# SRC Python Script Summary
+## SRC Python Script Summary

 - Hodograph_DuttaMethod
   - This script is used to find local hodographs, and extract parameters.
+- manualAnalyzer_vsc.py
+  - ...
+- paperGraphics
+  - I believe this script just is meant to graphically render data
+- PDAP_minimal_11122020
+  - ...

+## utilityScripts Python Script Summary

+- ...